torblerone/blog/_posts/2021-03-21-refactor-your-terraform-repository-now.markdown

 ```
 .
-├── data.tf
-├── default-variables.tf
+├── variables.tf
 ├── examples
 |   | ...
 ├── main.tf
 ├── outputs.tf
 ├── README.md
-├── required-variables.tf
 └── test
     | ...
 ```

 There's no hard-coded values in here.
-If we need a hard-coded value, it's put into `default-variables.tf`.
+If we need a hard-coded value, it's put into `variables.tf` as a default.
 Every module attribute is a variable (some will be required, some may be put to default values).

 This will give you the possibility of placing elements where they belong.
 Is your `main.tf` file longer than `X` lines?
 Split it up into more logical files (following the rule *One file represents a type of resourece*).

 See the `examples` directory up there?
 This is your place for further development of your module.
 It will also carry some example usages of your module.
 Keep it as reusable as possible.

+The `outputs.tf` will define any outputs that will jump out of the module when you provision infrastructure resources with it.

 ## Three Tiers to Rule Them All